tian-1800/shopping-cart/README.md

 A React project as required by [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/shopping-cart) curicullum.
 The purpose is to practice on hooks and router.

-No back-end and no checkout implementation
+No back-end and no checkout implementation.
+User data is saved on the browser's session storage.

 ### Usage